jufi2112/rgbd-kinect-pose/readme.md

 ### Run

-- Run demo: in `src` dir run `./run_server.sh`, the latter will enter docker container and will use [config file](./src/config/server/renat.yaml) where shape of the person is loaded from an external file: in our work we did not focus on person's shape estimation
+- Run demo: in `src` dir run `./run_server.sh -c [10, 11]`, the latter will enter docker container and will use [config file](./src/config/server/renat.yaml) where shape of the person is loaded from an external file: in our work we did not focus on person's shape estimation

 # What else